3ll3d00d/ezbeq/docs/rpi.md

 minidsp-rs is a utility, written by mrene on avsforum.com, which allows the system to communicate with the MiniDSP 2x4HD, without using the proprietary minidsp plugin.
 Pre-compiled binaries are available for most operating systems, and there is an available Debian package.

-This document is based on minidsp-rs v0.1.1.
+This document is based on minidsp-rs v0.1.9.

 1\.
 Open a shell on the RPi, or SSH to the RPi.

 2\.
 Download the latest stable version (not a "pre" release) of minidsp-rs for Arm from [here](https://github.com/mrene/minidsp-rs/releases).
 Use the file URL with the "wget" command below to download the file.
-The filename will be in the form of "minidsp_version_armhf.deb".
+If using a 32bit OS, the filename will be in the form of "minidsp_version_armhf.deb".
+If using a 64bit OS, the filename will be in the form of "minidsp_version_arm64.deb".
 ```
 wget https://github.com/mrene/minidsp-rs/releases/download/<version>/<filename>
 ```